allan-tulane/cmps2200-recitation-02/README.md

 - Login to Github.
 - Login to repl.it, using "sign in with github"
 - Click on the assignment link sent through canvas and accept the assignment.
-- Click on your personal github repository for the assignment (e.g., https://github.com/tulane-cmps2200/recitation-01-your_username).
+- Click on your personal github repository for the assignment.
 - Click on the "Work in Repl.it" button.
 This will launch an instance of `repl.it` initialized with the code from your repository.
 - You'll work with a partner to complete this recitation.
 To do so, we'll break you into Zoom rooms.
 You will be able to code together in the same `repl.it` instance.
 You can choose whose repl.it instance you will share.
 This person will click the "Share" button in their repl.it instance and email the lab partner.